Special tilting modules for algebras with positive dominant dimension: Introduction

 \begin{dfn} A \emph{Morita--Tachikawa triple} $(A,E,\Gamma)$ consists of a finite-dimensional algebra $A$, a generating-cogenerating $A$-module $E$, and $\Gamma\cong\End_A(E)^{\op}$. \end{dfn}

-Thus, assuming as we usually will that all objects are basic, the set of Morita--Tachikawa triples is the graph of the Morita--Tachikawa correspondence.
+Thus, the set of isoclasses of Morita--Tachikawa triples in which all three objects are basic is the graph of the Morita--Tachikawa correspondence.
 Given a basic algebra $\Gamma$ of dominant dimension at least $2$, it appears in the (unique up to isomorphism) Morita--Tachikawa triple

-where $\Pi$ is a maximal projective-injective summand of $\Gamma$, and $\kdual$ is the usual duality over the base field.
-The pair $(A,E)$ in the above triple plays an important role in some of our results on the shifted and coshifted algebras of $\Gamma$.
+for $\Pi$ a maximal projective-injective summand of $\Gamma$, and $\kdual$ the usual duality over the base field.

 The structure of the paper is as follows.
-We give the definitions and preliminary observations in Section~\ref{shifted-algebras}, in which we also prove (Corollary~\ref{gldim-bound}) that

-whenever $B$ is one of the algebras $\shiftalg{k}$ or $\coshiftalg{k}$ associated to $\Gamma$.
+We give the definitions and preliminary results in Section~\ref{shifted-algebras}, including the observation (Proposition~\ref{gldim-bound}) that $\gldim B \leq \gldim \Gamma$ whenever $B$ is one of the shifted or coshifted algebras of $\Gamma$, and a characterisation (Proposition~\ref{shifted-char}) of the algebras $B$ arising in this way.
 In Section~\ref{dAG-algebras}, we investigate the modules $\shiftmod{k}$ and $\coshiftmod{k}$ in the context of higher Auslander--Reiten theory, which provides a wealth of examples of algebras with high dominant dimension.
 The main result of this section is the following.